 - Yu-Gi-Oh! also has the Rock-type.

-- The Geodude line, the Roggenrola line, and the Aron line, along with many other Rock and Steel type Pokemon.
+- Pokémon: The Geodude line, the Roggenrola line, the Aron line, and Carbink, along with the legendaries Regirock and Registeel and many other Rock and Steel type Pokemon, many of which are also in the Mineral egg group.

 - Several Golems and Elementals in Guild Wars.

 - Wham Bam Rock and Wham Bam Jewel from Kirby Super Star and it's remake.

 - Mabinogi has Golems in the Rock, Forest (looks like pieces of overgrown ruins) and Sulfur varieties.
 Also, the two dungeons in the Rano region are full of stone beasties that are basically animate Mayincatec sculpture.